SHARE THE ARTICLE ON

 Choosing the right dialer for your organization’s needs is a critical decision.

 Saving time, driving productivity, and delivering survey results in an efficient manner are directly related to the capabilities of your selected dialer, so choose wisely.

-Often, survey call centers are forced to put together piecemeal solutions for the phone surveys; employing CATI software that needs to be linked up with a separate dialer solution.
-This adds to the workload that call center managers and/or survey programmers need to put in to projects to bring them to life and get the research they need for clients.
+Often, survey call centers are forced to put together piecemeal solutions for the phone surveys, employing CATI software that needs to be linked up with a separate dialer solution.
+This adds to the workload that call center managers and/or survey programmers need to put into projects to bring them to life and get the research they need for clients.

-Before we jump in to what makes a dialer effective and which hosting option best suits your organizational needs, let’s cover what a dialer is, exactly.
+Before we jump into what makes a dialer effective and which hosting option best suits your organizational needs, let’s cover what a dialer is exactly.

 In a few words, a dialer is a system for placing outbound calls from a call center to respondents.
-Using a dialer reduces the cost of making phone calls by reducing the repetitive tasks and human error.
+Using a dialer reduces the cost of making phone calls by reducing repetitive tasks and human error.

 Of course, the added benefit is that dialers improve call center efficiency.
 Automating the dialing process means that call center interviewees don’t waste time physically dialing numbers – and instead are spending more time with respondents!

 Your organization’s dialer should be flexible in its capacity and mode of functioning – you likely deal with a wide range of research projects, so it’s important that your tools can be varied in their functionalities as well.